Toglefritz/flutter_splendid_ble/README.md

 - Handle connection errors and other exceptions.
 - Monitor connection status and other state changes.
 - Have a really good time.

+## Documentation Site

+For detailed documentation and other information, visit the [Flutter Splendid BLE Documentation Site](https://splendid-ble.web.app/).

 ## Installation